Shaaali/identity-apps/docs/guides/applications/oidc/revoke-tokens.md

 ### Client secret basic authentication

-In client secret basic authentication, application has to do base64 encoding on the client ID and client secret and pass that as basic authorization header in the revocation request.
+In client secret basic authentication, the application has to do base64 encoding on the client ID and client secret and pass that as a basic authorization header in the revocation request.

-The authorization header should look like below:
+The authorization header should look as follows:

 `Basic BASE46_ENCODING<your_client_id:your_client_secret>`

 :::tip Tips
-To perform base 64 encoding of client ID and secret, you can use some tools, or you can run below command.
+To perform base64 encoding for the client ID and secret, you can use a tool, or you can run the below command.
 `
 echo -n '<your_client_id:your_client_secret>' | base64
 `